-On TOPIC # 12 - HOW CLIMATE WORKS (ATMOSPEHRIC & OCEAN CIRCULATION)
+On TOPIC # 12 - HOW CLIMATE WORKS (ATMOSPHERIC & OCEAN CIRCULATION)

-(HINT: many of the points in items below are succinctly summarized in the CHAPTER SUMMARY on SGC-I p.
-81) and Topic #12 (pp 63-67) in CLASS NOTES.
+HINT: many of the points in items below are succinctly summarized in the CHAPTER SUMMARY on SGC-E-Text (p.
+82) and Topic #12 (pp 63-67) in CLASS NOTES.

-4. Variations in Energy from the Sun (due to Seasons & the Earth-Sun Relationships) -- Understand what causes the seasons and know what the following terms mean: solstice, equinox, axis tilt (obliquity), aphelion, perihelion (see # 8 below.
-Understand how latitudinal differences in solar insolation arise due to Earth-Sun relationships and how the combination of solar intensity (depends on sun angle) and duration (depends on length of day) leads to seasonal and latitudinal differences in how much incoming shortwave solar radiation is received by the Earth (see SGC-I pp 66-68.

-5 Atmospheric Circulation - Know how and why air circulates (vertically and horizontally) in high and low pressure centers.
-Know key places where subsidence (sinking air) occurs (i.e., the subtropical highs) and why it's linked to the world's largest deserts.
+- 4. Variations in Energy from the Sun (due to Seasons & the Earth-Sun Relationships) -- Understand what causes the seasons and know what the following terms mean: solstice, equinox, axis tilt (obliquity), aphelion, perihelion (see # 8 below).
+Understand how latitudinal differences in solar insolation arise due to Earth-Sun relationships and how the combination of solar intensity (depends on sun angle) and duration (depends on length of day) leads to seasonal and latitudinal differences in how much incoming shortwave solar radiation is received by the Earth (see SGC-E pp 68-70). - 5 Atmospheric Circulation Know how and why air circulates (vertically and horizontally) in high and low pressure centers.
+Know key places where subsidence (sinking air) occurs (i.e., the 30° N & S latitude subtropical highs) and why it's linked to the world's largest deserts.
 Know where air tends to rise (near the equator in what's called the intertropical convergence zone or ITCZ) and why this is linked to the rainy tropics.
-Know how both these areas are linked to the process called the Hadley circulation (shown along with the ITCZ in Fig. 4-3 in SGC-1 p 60).
+Know how both these areas are linked to the process called the Hadley circulation (shown along with the ITCZ in Fig. 4-3 in SGC p 61).